Configuring Wi-Fi on Raspberry Pi OS

 2.2 Configuring Wi-Fi on Raspberry Pi OS (Lite)

-For Lite editions, use raspi-config to enable Wi-Fi and connect Wi-Fi via raspi-config or NetworkManager.
+For Lite editions, use raspi-config to set WLAN country code and connect Wi-Fi via raspi-config or NetworkManager.

 Steps: